 The beautiful and graceful deer spirit animal is revered across cultures.
 It’s a spirit totem that embodies gentleness and innocence.
 In this blog post, I will explain what is the meaning of the deer

 The watercolor tutorial that follows is an easy, playful exercise for mindfulness.
-You can print out free line art, trace it and off you go.
+It's a much simpler watercolor than my deer illustration for this blog post.
+You can print out free line art, trace it, and off you go.
 You don’t need any artistic skills.
 I’m showing you how to enjoy watercolor to experience mindfulness through creativity.
 It's also a way to explore the inner spirit of the woodland goddess called deer.

 If you want to go directly to the tutorial, scroll down.